eddiedanqz/razor_messanger/README.md

  Clone this repo

 #Usage
- npm install    ----- Install all node dependencies. npm run start  ----- Start frontend dev server when command is run in the client folder. npm run server ----- Start backend dev server when command is run in the root folder. npm run dev    ----- Runs both front and backend server simultaneously. npm run build  ----- Compiles typescript files to javascript.
+ npm install    ----- Install all node dependencies npm run start  ----- Start frontend dev server when command is run in the client folder npm run server ----- Start backend dev server when command is run in the root folder. npm run dev    ----- Runs both front and backend server simultaneously. npm run build  ----- Compiles typescript files to javascript.